 Film permits are also needed for filming in private places such as homes and offices.
 If you plan on shooting your movie at a location where people live or work, then you must get permission from them before filming there.

-Filming on bridges requires additional safety measures because they’re more likely to collapse due to high winds than other structures like buildings; therefore, obtaining an extra permit will allow you access without risking anyone’s safety.
+Filming on bridges requires additional safety measures because they are more likely to collapse due to high winds than other structures like buildings; therefore, obtaining an extra permit will allow you access without risking anyone’s safety.

-The government established a licensing system for video recording and photography to protect the image of the country, its people, and its culture.
+The government established a licensing system for video recording and photography to protect the Emirate values and culture of the country, its people.
+In that context, any film promoting nudism or offensive content is prohibited in the UAE.

 The law also aims to protect privacy rights in addition to protecting against defamation.
 Without a licence, you risk hefty fines or even imprisonment if you violate these rules.